-Additionally, CBT significantly improved emotional adjustment in patients with DNP, equipping them with the skills to effectively manage emotional responses and maintain psychological resilience in the face of chronic challenges. pain DNP often triggers heightened emotional responses, including frustration, sadness, and anxiety, which can amplify pain and hinder coping abilities.
+Additionally, CBT significantly improved emotional adjustment in patients with DNP, equipping them with the skills to effectively manage emotional responses and maintain psychological resilience in the face of chronic pain challenges.
+DNP often triggers heightened emotional reactions, including frustration, sadness, and anxiety, which can amplify pain and hinder coping abilities.
 CBT provided patients with practical tools to identify and challenge maladaptive emotional responses, replacing them with healthier and more adaptive strategies (25).
 By encouraging the recognition of unhelpful emotional triggers and reframing their interpretation, CBT facilitated better control over emotional reactions (37).

 A critical mechanism through which CBT improved emotional adjustment was its emphasis on developing mindfulness and relaxation techniques (41).
-These practices allowed patients to regulate their autonomic responses to pain-related stress, such as hyperarousal reducing and improving tolerance for discomfort (35).
+These practices enabled patients to regulate their autonomic responses to pain-related stress, such as hyperarousal reducing and enhancing tolerance to discomfort (35).
 As a result, patients experienced less emotional reactivity and greater psychological stability in the face of persistent pain.
-This enhanced ability to manage stress and maintain emotional equilibrium directly contributed to improved emotional adjustment (32).
-Additionally, CBT emphasized goal setting. positive reinforcement, and problem-solving, which helped patients regain a sense of agency and self-efficacy (36).
+This enhanced ability to manage stress and maintain emotional equilibrium directly contributed to improved emotional adjustment (32) Additionally, emphasized CBT goal setting, positive reinforcement, and problem-solving, which helped patients regain a sense of agency and self-efficacy (36).
 This empowerment enabled patients to engage actively in their pain management and adopt a proactive attitude toward their well-being (33).
-By focusing on solutions rather than dwelling on pain, patients developed a more constructive outlook, fostering resilience and improving emotional adjustment.
-These comprehensive cognitive. emotional. and behavioral interventions make CBT a powerful tool for enhancing emotional well-being in individuals with DNP(29).
+By focusing on solutions rather than dwelling on pain, patients developed a more constructive which fostered resilience outlook, and improved their emotional adjustment.
+These comprehensive cognitive, emotional, and behavioral interventions make CBT а powerful tool for enhancing emotional wellbeing in individuals with DNP(29).

-This study faced several limitations, including a small sample size, the absence of long-term follow-up to assess the sustainability of outcomes, and the use of a single geographic location, which may limit generalizability.
+This study faced several limitations, including a small sample size, the absence of long-term follow-up to assess the sustainability of outcomes, and the use of a single geographic location, which may limit the generalizability of the findings.
 Additionally, the lack of an active intervention for the control group and the absence of blinding could have introduced bias.
 To address these limitations, future research should focus on larger, more diverse populations with extended follow-up periods to evaluate the long-term efficacy of CBT.
 Practical applications include integrating CBT into standard DNP management protocols, providing specialized training for healthcare professionals, and exploring group therapy options to enhance cost-effectiveness and peer support.
 Combining CBT with other multidisciplinary approaches, such as pharmacological treatments and physiotherapy, can further enhance its impact, offering a holistic care model for DNP patients.